COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/teleporter.png", width: 90%),
   caption: [Image of `Teleporter` script attached to a `Teleporter` `GameObject` in DS World Level 6.
-The `teleporter` `GameObject` is not a physical object, but has a collision trigger attached that activate the script's function.]
+The `teleporter` `GameObject` is not a physical object, but has a collision trigger attached that activates the script's function.]
 )

 / Function description: